VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

-In `RemotePaddle::transmitData`, we check that communications are enabled and then proceed to send a message with the value returned by `RemotePaddle::getClass()`.
+In `RemotePaddle::transmitData`, check that communications are enabled and then proceed to send a message with the value returned by `RemotePaddle::getClass()`.
 We could use a message too, but we can take advantage of the uniqueness of return value of get `getClass` method.
-We use it to check if the received data was sent by the `RemotePaddle`'s instance from the other system:
+Use it to check if the received data was sent by the `RemotePaddle`'s instance from the other system:

 ```cpp
 void RemotePaddle::transmitData(uint16 holdKey)